 How could he have cast this aside for a four-bedroom house and two point five kids?
 Those were meaningless offshoots, leaves and twigs from an ancient, inexhaustible tree.
 Instead of watering his soul-deep roots, he had chosen to focus on the berries and fruits, the outward trappings of a hollow life.
 Tears rolled down his grimy cheeks.
 Here was a chance to redeem his life.

 But then he was struck by a surge of fear.
 Why should anyone read what he wrote?
 What had he done to earn their attention?
 He wasn’t special.
 He was a wasted ghost that had overstayed its welcome.
 He should just give up—lay down and die quietly.

 And then he felt it: a blooming certainty inside his gut.
 This was his chance to make a statement.
 It didn’t matter if he was a homeless phantom in an indifferent city—he was going to follow his goddamn heart, even if it was only for the last few minutes of his withered life.

 (There are other worlds than these)

 Once again, his fingers settled onto the keys.
 He felt something stir inside his soul, forming into the shadows of half-formed thoughts.
 His feelings combined with his churning cognition, mixing together into ideas and words.

 Then he felt it—a sensitivity in his fingers that told him he was ready.
 He let them dance across the keys.

 Then he was told his dreams were wrong.
 This made him sad.
-He let fear and worry guide him along, but they only made him sadder and sadder.
+He let fear and worry guide him along, but he only became sadder and sadder.
 After many years of hiding his sadness, it all came out in a terrible flood.
-Life turned bad, but he was given one last chance to channel his dream into writing.
+Life turned bad, but he was given one last chance to make things right and channel his dream into a piece of writing.

 This is what he wrote: